bolshakov/next/README.md

 end
 ```

-Under the hood, we run `test_actor` that logs all the received messages.
+Under the hood, we run `test_probe` actor that logs all the received messages.
 There is a set of matchers for inspecting those messages.

 ```ruby
 class EchoActor < Next::Actor